-Now people could own vineyards, cultivate them, and trade and drink their own wine.
+People could thus own vineyards, cultivate them, and trade and drink their own wine.
 A new class of merchants, albeit a small one, was born.

-At the same time, more and more people in ancient Greece began to drink wine for pleasure, not as a sacred ritual.
+At the same time, more and more people in ancient Greece began to drink wine for pleasure rather than as a sacred ritual.

 Colonization and trade expansion

 The Greek city-states then began to establish colonies throughout the Mediterranean.
 The settlers, already experienced in vine cultivation, brought grapevines with them and were able to better cultivate already-existing vineyards.

 Moving west, Sicily and southern Italy were the first colonies established by ancient Greeks.
 Greeks even called the southern part of the Italian Peninsula Oenotria (“the land of vines”).